benmarwick/signatselect/README.md

 <img src="man/figures/README-unnamed-chunk-12-1.png" width="100%" />

 The output is consistent with previous conclusions of the existence of selective forces acting on decorated LBK pottery from these sites [(Kandler and Shennan 2013)](https://doi.org/10.1016/j.jtbi.2013.03.006).
-We further note that selection is most widespread on the decorations in the later phases of site occupation, an observation also made by [Shennan and Wilkinson (2001)](https://www.jstor.org/stable/2694174) who describe a pro-novelty bias, possibly reflecting a concern to establish distinct local identities once the area had filled with people.
+We further note that selection is most widespread on the decorations in the later phases of site occupation, an observation also made by [Shennan and Wilkinson (2001)](https://www.jstor.org/stable/2694174) who describe a pro-novelty bias in the later phases, possibly reflecting a concern to establish distinct local identities once the area had filled with people.

 ### Estimating the population size and the selection coefficient